Skip to content

 • RELiZORB should not be connected to any intravenous (IV) line, setup, or system.

 • Medications should not be administered through the RELiZORB cartridge.
-Do not add medications to the formula or tubing before RELiZORB.
+Do not add medications to the enteral nutrition or tubing before RELiZORB.
 The passage of medications through RELiZORB may adversely affect the medications or the ability of RELiZORB to hydrolyze fats.

 • Fibrosing Colonopathy - Fibrosing colonopathy is a rare, serious adverse reaction associated with high-dose use of pancreatic enzyme replacement therapy in the treatment of patients with cystic fibrosis.
 The underlying mechanism of fibrosing colonopathy remains unknown.
 Patients with fibrosing colonopathy should be closely monitored because some patients may be at risk of progressing to stricture formation.
 RELiZORB contains lipase enzyme that is not from a porcine source.
 The lipase is bound to the beads, and this lipase-bead complex (iLipase) is retained within the RELiZORB cartridge.
 Continue to follow your physician’s guidance and porcine pancreatic enzyme labeling regarding porcine pancreatic enzyme use when used in conjunction with RELiZORB.